ororker/cmis-e360/cmis-design.md

 ## Integration Workflow
 The integration from CMIS to E360 will be event driven.
 The events will be initiated by insert, update and delete triggers that will be applied to CMIS's TIMETABLE table.
-These triggers will result in a row being written to the table STT_ECHO_QUEUE when the data supplied to the trigger meets certain criteria as defined in [Criteria for sending schedule information to E360](#Criteria for sending schedule information to E360).
+When the triggers are passed data that matches the [criteria for sending schedule information to E360](#Criteria for sending schedule information to E360) then a row will be written to the table STT_ECHO_QUEUE.
-The work performed in the triggers will be kept to a minimum so as not to impact the performance of CMIS generally.
+The work performed in the triggers will be kept to a minimum so as not to impact the overall performance of CMIS.

 A Springframework CRON process running in a new component SpaceTT2, will then read and process each of these rows in the order that they were written.